zayne-labs/create-ts-library/README.md

  - Follow the prompts
  - Push to github
  - Wait for the changeset action to finish and if it's successful, you should see a pr created by the changeset bot
- - Merging it will lead to the version increase, release and publishing of the package
+ - Merging it will lead to the version bump, release and publishing of the package